-17. Don’t forget to agree a price beforehand on anything you do – this includes taxis, tuk tuks, laundry, hotels, souvenirs… everything.
+17. Don’t forget to agree a price beforehand on anything you do – this includes taxis, tuk tuks, laundry, hotels, souvenirs from India… everything.

 18. Don’t be surprised if Indian people want to take a photo with you and thrust a baby or child in your hands to do so.

 19. Don’t go to the Elephanta Caves if you have limited time in Mumbai.
 It’s not worth it even though it’s voted the number two thing to do in the city.